 “At that time, the fireplaces were made of brick with a shelf on either side,” said John Byrne.
 “The letter was found on one of the shelves.”

-The paper reports that, as well as the requests for gifts from Santa, the letter also contains drawings and the ‘good luck’ message.
+The Irish Times reports that, as well as the requests for gifts from Santa, the letter also contains drawings and the ‘good luck’ message.

 The 1911 census states there were three children living at the address.
 Hannah, who was 10 at the time, and Fred, who was seven, fit in with the initials on the letter.
 A third child, a 13-year-old called Lily, is also listed.